Chiefs vs. Jaguars Monday Night Foootball player prop picks from self-learning AI

-Monday Night Football NFL player props: Self-learning AI likes Patrick Mahomes to go Over 245.5 passing yards
+Monday Night Football NFL player props: Self-learning AI says Patrick Mahomes goes Over 250.5 passing yards

 NFL player prop picks and SGP bets for Chiefs vs. Jaguars on 'Monday Night Football'

 The Week 5 NFL schedule wraps up with a 'Monday Night Football' showdown between the Kansas City Chiefs and Jacksonville Jaguars at EverBank Stadium at 8:15 p.m.
 ET.
 The Chiefs arrive in Jacksonville riding momentum after scoring a season-high 37 points and winning consecutive games to even their record at 2–2.
 The Jaguars, meanwhile, are off to their best four-game start in several years at 3–1, led by a defense that ranks among the NFL's best in takeaways.
-The game will feature a matchup between two of the most talented quarterback in the league in Patrick Mahomes and Trevor Lawrence.
+The game will feature a matchup between two of the most talented quarterback in the league in Patrick Mahomes and Trevor Lawrence, and the Chiefs are 3.5-point favorites with an over-under of 45.5.

-Should you target Mahomes or Lawrence when making Week 5 MNF player prop bets, or should you look at the prop markets for other star players like Travis Kelce, Travis Etienne, Brian Thomas Jr. and Travis Hunter?
+Should you target Mahomes or Lawrence when making Week 5 MNF player prop bets, or should you look at Chiefs vs. Jaguars props for other star players like Travis Kelce, Travis Etienne, Brian Thomas Jr. and Travis Hunter?
 Before making any Monday Night Football NFL prop picks, you need to see the Chiefs vs. Jaguars prop predictions powered by SportsLine's Machine Learning Model AI.

 Built using cutting-edge artificial intelligence and machine learning techniques by SportsLine's Data Science team, AI Predictions and AI Ratings are generated for each player prop.